Updated on May 12, 2021

 To buy a car, you’ll need to get approved for an auto loan.
 Your lender will set your interest rate and monthly payment amount.
 Whether or not you’re approved will often depend on many factors, including your credit score.

 When you buy a car, each loan payment you make helps you gain equity in the car.
 Once you’ve paid off the loan in full, the car is yours to keep, trade in, or donate.
+You can also use your fully paid vehicle as collateral to obtain loans.

 How Do I Lease?